 Minimum Viable Infrastructure

 There is a concept in the startup world of a minimum viable product or MVP.
 There are so many options of full nodes, indexers, and libraries that its easy to waste a lot of time on a less-than-optimal solution.
-I've been working full-time on BCH infrastructure for over a year.
+I've been working full-time on BCH infrastructure for two years.
 Here is the advice I have to give to aspiring developers who want to set up their own minimum viable infrastructure, it's based on the downloadable databases here.

 - Use this ABC full node Docker container.
 It's the most popular full node implementation, and it's hard to go wrong with that choice.

 - Use Blockbook for your indexer.
-It's not as responsive as the other indexers, but it has the smallest database and has shown to be the most reliable.
+It has the smallest database and has shown to be the most reliable.
 This Docker container allows you to run your own BCH version locally.

 - If you plan to dip your feet into the world of SLP tokens, then you'll want to run this Docker container.
 It contains everything needed to interact with them.

 It will take weeks to sync the full node and indexers on a home computer.
-To shorten this time, I sell a hard drive that contains the fully synced databases containing the last eleven years of blockchain data.
-The files on that hard drive are intended to work with the above Docker containers.
+To shorten this time, you can download pre-synced databases that contain the last eleven years of blockchain data.
+Those files are intended to work with the above Docker containers.
 It should reduce the time syncing to a couple hours.